-Right to fund the subsequent highest scoring transaction: Funds will be allocated pursuant to the above MSA and Parish limits until funds are insufficient to fund the next-highest scoring application in each Pool.
+• Right to fund the subsequent highest scoring transaction: Funds will be allocated pursuant to the above MSA and Parish limits until funds are insufficient to fund the next-highest scoring application in each Pool.
 However, if a subsequent application in that MSA or Parish which is requesting a lower amount of CDBG can be funded within the MSA or Parish limitation, the LHC reserves the right to fund that application, despite its lower score.
 For example, five applications are submitted for the Baton Rouge MSA.
-Based on this published \$60M program budget, no more than \$36.0M (60%) may be committed to projects within any single MSA.
+Based on this published \$43M program budget, no more than \$25.8M (60%) may be committed to projects within any single MSA.
 The example below illustrates highest scoring deals, in descending order:

 Project App \$ Running Total \$ Fund?

-А \$10M \$10M Yes
+Α \$10M \$10M Yes

 В \$4.5M \$14.5M Yes

 С \$6M \$20.5M Yes

-D \$8M \$28.5M Yes
+D \$8M \$28.5M No, exceeds cap

-E \$4M \$32.5M Yes

-F \$10M \$43.5M No

-G \$3.5M \$36M Yes
+Е \$5M \$25.5M Yes

-In the illustration above, Project F would not be funded because doing so would violate the MSA limitation, but the remaining funds available under the MSA limitation (\$3.5M, after
+In the illustration above, Project D would not be funded because doing so would violate the MSA limitation, but the remaining funds available under the MSA limitation (\$5M, after funding Projects A, B, and C) are sufficient to fund Project E. Project E would be funded ahead of Project D, despite the fact that D has a higher score than E.

-5 Note that St. Tammany is eligible, but Orleans Parish is not.
+4 Note that St. Tammany is eligible, but Orleans Parish is not.
 St. Tammany is technically limited by being within the New Orleans MSA, but it is not a functional limitation because St. Tammany is the only Eligible Parish within the New Orleans MSA, and as such is limited to 40% of total funding as a Parish.
 This rationale also applies to Tangipahoa, Ouachita and Washington, which are the only Eligible Parishes within their respective MSAs.

-6 Washington Parish is the only Eligible Parish which is not located within an MSA.
+5 Washington Parish is the only Eligible Parish which is not located within an MSA.
 Accordingly, the MSA limitation is not applicable to Washington Parish.